-You and your crew have worked to the bone preparing for the BIG TEST.
-You may be a little crankier and your hair is a little grayer, but it’s worth it because your students are a lot more prepared.
+You and your crew have worked to the bone preparing for the big test.
+You may be a little crankier and your hair may be a little grayer, but it’s worth it because your students are a lot more prepared.
 They are ready for this test.
 Now, it’s time to give them that little bit of extra motivation to do their best.

 A couple of weeks out, I like to get the parents involved by asking them to send in a small support poster for their child.
 I send a letter with all the specifics to make sure that the posters do not contain anything that would break testing regulations.
 They are basically there to act as silent little cheerleaders for the students.
 These posters live on the wall outside of my classroom to remind the students of the love and encouragement from their families every day.

 I also like to give out little treats with motivational notes the day before the test.
 They always light up when they come in the room and see this little gift on their desks.
 So stinkin’ cute.
-Grab a free copy of these Testing Motivational Notes here.
+Grab these Test Prep Motivational Notes here.

 Standardized tests aren’t fun, but life is what we make it.
 So, let’s try our best to make this year’s testing season the most successful one we’ve ever had.
 If you missed my previous posts in this test prep series, be sure to check them out with the links below.

 If you have any questions or additional advice, drop a comment below.
 If you know any teachers who are new(er) to preparing for and administering a standardized test, be sure to share this blog series with them.
 You can link them to it or share it on social media using the buttons below.